Back to blog

 Residency & Practical Details

 The Rentista visa requires proof of $2,500/month in stable income for at least two years.
-The Investor visa needs a $150,000+ investment in Costa Rican real estate or business.
-Both take 6–12 months to process.
-Digital nomad visa available too.
+The Investor visa requires $150,000+ in Costa Rican real estate or business.
+Both process in 6–12 months.
+A digital nomad visa is also available.

-Healthcare is excellent — the public system (Caja) is comprehensive, and private healthcare is affordable.
-Cost of living: $1,500–$2,500/month.
+Healthcare quality is high through a combination of the public Caja system and affordable private providers.
+Cost of living is commonly reported at $1,500–$2,500/month.
 The Pacific coast and Central Valley are the main expat hubs.
-Nature is genuinely world-class, but bureaucracy is slow and internet can be unreliable outside urban areas.
+Bureaucratic friction is significant, and internet reliability drops outside urban areas.

 3. Paraguay — Best Value Territorial Country

-Paraguay is the dark horse that experienced expats have been quietly moving to.
-The territorial system is clean, residency is absurdly easy, and the cost of living is the lowest in the Americas.
+Paraguay has seen increasing inbound interest from internationally mobile residents.
+The territorial system is clean, residency rules are among the most accessible globally, and cost of living is among the lowest in the Americas.

 Tax Details